liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/04-creating-fragment-entry-list-screenlet.markdown

     }

-If you have experience with Android fragments, then you're likely familiar with the empty constructor and `newInstance` method.
+If you have experience with Android fragments, then you're likely familiar with the `newInstance` method and the empty constructor.
 When the screen orientation changes or the user switches apps, Android must restore the fragment.
 Instead of recreating the fragment from scratch, the `newInstance` method lets Android restore it with the data it contained.
 Since this fragment will contain Entry List Screenlet, its data must include the ID of the guestbook the Screenlet retrieves entries from (`guestbookId`).
-Next, look at the `onCreateView` method.
-This method uses the bundle arguments set in `newInstance` to retrieve the `guestbookId`.
+Also, the `onCreateView` method uses the bundle arguments set in `newInstance` to retrieve the `guestbookId`.
 For now, you don't have to do anything with the `guestbookId` in `onCreateView`.
 You'll use this variable when you add the Screenlet to the fragment.
-For more information on managing fragments with a `newInstance` method, see
-[this blog post](http://www.androiddesignpatterns.com/2012/05/using-newinstance-to-instantiate.html).
+For more information on managing fragments with a `newInstance` method, see [this blog post](http://www.androiddesignpatterns.com/2012/05/using-newinstance-to-instantiate.html).

 Next, you'll add this fragment to `GuestbooksActivity`.

 ## Adding the Fragment to GuestbooksActivity [](id=adding-the-fragment-to-guestbooksactivity)

-Now that `EntriesFragment` exists, you're ready to add it to `GuestbooksActivity`.
-To do this, you must put a fragment container in the layout you want the fragment to appear in.
-In short, a fragment container is a layout used to hold a fragment.
+Now that `EntriesFragment` exists, you can add it to `GuestbooksActivity`.
+To do this, you must put an Android fragment container in the layout you want the fragment to appear in.
 For more information, see [Android's documentation on adding fragments at runtime](http://developer.android.com/training/basics/fragments/fragment-ui.html#AddAtRuntime).
 Since you want Entry List Screenlet to appear in `GuestbooksActivity`, your first thought might be to put the fragment container directly in